10 Albuquerque Nicknames You Should Know

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A water fountain near buildings and trees under a blue sky
+A water fountain near buildings and green trees under a blue sky

 Albuquerque has nicknames connected to local events, its history, and more